robertorcosta/azure-docs.pt-br/articles/storage/blobs/data-lake-storage-known-issues.md

 ## <a name="azcopy"></a>AzCopy

 Use apenas a versão mais recente do AzCopy ([AzCopy v10](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-v10?toc=%2fazure%2fstorage%2ftables%2ftoc.json)).
 As versões anteriores do AzCopy, como AzCopy v8.1, não são compatíveis.

 <a id="storage-explorer"></a>

 ## <a name="azure-storage-explorer"></a>Gerenciador de Armazenamento do Azure

-Use somente versões `1.6.0` ou posterior.
+Use apenas versões `1.6.0` ou superiores.

 <a id="explorer-in-portal"></a>